The Pragmatic Press: Books that make you think.

 A little time passed and a similar need would arise with a similar man and the man would fulfill the need by wandering out to his henhouse, lifting up a hen and taking the egg he needed.

-More time passed and a similar man with a similar need might walk to the town market to
+More time passed and a similar man with a similar need might walk to the town market to purchase or barter for the egg he required.

 Still more time passes; another similar man with the same need visits his local grocer on his way home from work to procure the needed egg.